binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Bias

 **Bias** is the relationship between a party and a witness which might lead the witness to slant their testimony in favor of or against a party.
 (U.S. v.
-Abel) [^12]

-*Bias is always non-collateral.*
+Abel) [^12].
+Bias is always non-collateral.

 [^12]:United States v.
 Abel 469 U.S. 45 (1984) *illustrates bias* (Extrinsic evidence to show bias is Ehle’s testimony that Ehle, Mills and Abel [defendant accused of bank robbery] were members of a secret prison organization whose members took an oath to deny its existence and “lie, cheat, steal [and] kill” to protect each other.
 Evidence offered by prosecution to rebut Mills [defendant’s witness]’s testimony that prior to Ehle’s testimony incriminating Abel, Ehle had told Mills that he [Ehle] was going to testify falsely against Abel.
 Prosecution brings extrinsic evidence of membership in secret prison organization to demonstrate that Mills is potentially biased in favor of Abel.)